We saw Italy!

 Catherine and I have never been to Italy, but it looked very Italian to us.
 The major colors were the coral and grey of the stones and paintings, the blue-teal of the lake, and the green of the hills.

 There were lots of green trees.

 We could even look across the lake and see Italy.

 We passed a clock tower on our way down.

 Then we wandered through some more narrow cobblestoned streets to reach the bus stop.

-took a bus to Paradiso and then walked along the waterfront back to Lugano and
+We took a bus to Paradiso and then walked along the waterfront back to Lugano and bought gelato.

 Along the water front, we passed a few interesting things.

 We were very surprised to see a bust of “Georgio Washington.”

 Here is a close up.
 We looked it up later and found out that apparently, “a nineteenth-century Swiss entrepeneuer who made a fortune in the US donated the statue as a ‘mark of honor towards the land of opportunity across the ocean.’”